-- 2.1 The subject matter of the complaint will be investigated in the most appropriate manner, which may include some or all of the following steps: - 2.1.1 delegation of the investigation to a senior member of staff or third party; - 2.1.2 involvement of one or more Governors; - 2.1.3 request for additional information from the parent, including what they think might resolve the issue (if not already requested under Stage 1); and - 2.1.4 request for a conversation and / or a meeting with the parent personally and / or others with relevant knowledge of the circumstances to define the scope of the complaint and or assist in the investigation. - 2.2 Written records will be kept of all meetings and interviews held in relation to the complaint.
+The subject matter of the complaint will be investigated in the most appropriate manner, which may include some or all of the following steps:

+- delegation of the investigation to a senior member of staff or third party; - involvement of one or more Governors in cases regarding the Headmaster; - request for additional information from the parent, including what they think might resolve the issue (if not already requested under Stage 1); and - request for a conversation and / or a meeting with the parent personally and / or others with relevant knowledge of the circumstances to define the scope of the complaint and or assist in the investigation.

+Written records will be kept of all meetings and interviews held in relation to the complaint.
 Where the investigation is conducted by someone else, they will prepare a report on the investigation which will usually then be considered by the Head.
 Personal data may be redacted, and names anonymised or cyphered in line with data protection principles.